kevinjosethomas/sign-language-processing/README.md

 # ✌️ ASL ⭤ English Translation with MediaPipe, PointNet, ThreeJS and Semantic Search

 American Sign Language (ASL) is a complete, natural language that exhibits the same linguistic complexities as spoken languages, including its own syntax, morphology, and grammar that significantly differ from English.
 Most existing tools that aim to bridge ASL and English often prioritize the needs of hearing individuals, simply offering Text-to-Speech (TTS) and Speech-to-Text capabilities (STT), developed under the misconception that ASL is an identical language to English.
-When Deafness is viewed as a "disability", most of these *translation* tools are developed to assist with the inability to hear, but not to assist with the actual translation process.
+When Deafness is viewed as a "disability", most of these *translation* tools are developed to assist deafness as a disability, but not as a culture or as a language.

 This project is a prototype that enables translation between American Sign Language (ASL) and English, facilitating communication between ASL signers and individuals who do not understand ASL.
 It is still far from fully translating the nuances of visual language, but it is designed to respect and preserve ASL as the primary language.
 The interface provides two main functionalities: